The kitchen is the heart of the restaurant. What comes out of it (and how quickly it comes out) makes or breaks the dining experience for customers.

 The most important commercial kitchen layout considerations

-Now that you understand the key components of a commercial kitchen, you must also factor a few crucial considerations into your kitchen’s design in order to ensure that it’s safe and functional.
+Now that you understand the key components of a commercial kitchen layout, you must also factor a few crucial considerations into your kitchen’s design in order to ensure that it’s safe and functional.

 According to the Merriam-Webster Dictionary, ergonomics is the science behind “designing and arranging things people use so that the people and things interact most efficiently and safely.”